 Contractor will maintain the project field and laboratory records at a location in Butte, Montana.
 The CPM will be responsible for managing the project documents.
 The original field and laboratory documents will be filed chronologically and scanned into a Portable Document Format (PDF) file for future reference.
-The electronic versions of these records will be maintained on a central server system that is backed up daily.
+The electronic versions of these records will be maintained within the BPSOU Soils database that is backed up and managed according to the BPSOU Data Management Plan (Atlantic Richfield, 2020).